.png)

 What the Dining Room Communicates

 The $$$-tier pricing places Bacchus below the $$$$ contemporary rooms that dominate Vancouver's award conversation, including iDen and QuanJuDe Beijing Duck House and the Michelin-starred properties.
-Within the $$$ bracket, it competes with a different peer set, one where the dining room itself carries as much weight as the menu in shaping the value proposition.
+Within the $$$ bracket, it competes with a different comparable set, one where the dining room itself carries as much weight as the menu in shaping the value proposition.
 For Canadian contemporary restaurants at a comparable register, Jérôme Ferrer's Europea in Montreal offers a useful parallel: European-inflected, hotel-adjacent formality at a price point below the tasting-menu tier.

 Where It Sits in Vancouver's Broader Scene